Duke Energy Social Media Policy

 - When sharing information through Duke Energy social media tools, employees must comply with the IT Security Policy, Standards and Procedures and follow all regulatory requirements.
 This includes the FERC Affiliate Restrictions and Standards of Conduct (especially the “No Conduit Rule”) and applicable state codes of conduct.
 Employees should always review communications to ensure that they are not inappropriately sharing market information or nonpublic transmission system information.

 As with other communication tools, the use of Duke Energy internal social media tools is subject to monitoring.
 The Company reserves the right to remove any content that is deemed to be harassing, bullying, vulgar, discriminatory, offensive, malicious, threatening, intimidating, obscene, intentionally defamatory (about employees, officers, directors, vendors, customers, partners, affiliates or Company products and services) or violates the Code of Business Ethics, or other applicable Company policies and procedures.
-Any instances of this behavior will not be tolerated and may subject you to disciplinary action, up to and including termination.
-Administrators have the right to remove your posts on the Company’s social media platforms if they fall into these categories.
-A significant number of employee flags via the Report as Inappropriate feature may prompt the Administrator to review a posted comment to determine whether removal of the post is appropriate.
-In addition, your post may be removed if it is largely irrelevant to the topic of the article, blog, discussion or other form of content.
+Any instances of this behavior will not be tolerated and may subject individuals to disciplinary action, up to and including termination.
+Administrators have the right to remove posts on the Company’s social media platforms if they fall into these categories.
+In addition, post may be removed if it is largely irrelevant to the topic of the article, blog, discussion or other form of content.

 Expectations for Use of External Social Media Tools

-- The Company reserves the right to determine what social networking sites will be accessible on Company equipment.
+- The Company reserves the right to determine what social networking sites will be accessible on Company equipment due to business needs and system requirements.
 Employees with a business need to access a blocked social media site must obtain their supervisor’s approval and upon approval, submit a request to the appropriate IT help desk to access the site.

 - Authorized users of the Company’s electronic communications systems are permitted use of non-blocked external social networking tools during work hours, as needed, if such use does not interfere with Company business or productivity and complies with this policy.

 When using external social media to express opinions on an aspect of the Company’s business, it is the employee’s responsibility to make clear that the posting is the employee’s own personal opinion and may not necessarily represent the views of the Company and/or its affiliates.
-If an employee speaks out on Duke Energy issues (e.g., regulatory proceedings, smart grid, coal mining methods, environmental issues, and electric vehicles) as an individual, the employee should remain respectful and tactful.
+If an employee speaks out on Duke Energy issues (e.g., regulatory proceedings, smart grid, coal mining methods, environmental issues, and electric vehicles) as an individual, the employee should comply with this policy and all other applicable Company policies and procedures.
 If responding to criticisms of Duke Energy, it is best to remain factual and professional.

 “The views expressed on this website/blog are mine and do not necessarily reflect the views of my employer.”